spiceai/quickstarts/databricks/README.md

 ## Spice on Databricks

-Spice can  read data straight from your Databricks instance.
+Spice can read data straight from a Databricks instance.
 This guide will create an app, configure Databricks, load and query a dataset.
 It assumes:
+- Spice is installed (see the [Getting Started](https://docs.spiceai.org/getting-started) documentation).
 - The Databricks instance is running against AWS S3 storage in `us-east-1`.
 - Basic AWS authentication is configured (with environment variable credentials `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY`).
 - A Databricks personal access token is available (as the environment variable `DATABRICKS_TOKEN`).
 - A table already exists in Databricks, called `spice_data.public.awesome_table`.

-1. First, install Spice (see the [Getting Started](https://docs.spiceai.org/getting-started) documentation).

 1. Initialise a Spice app
     ```shell
-    spice init databrick_demo
+    spice init databricks_demo
-    cd databrick_demo
+    cd databricks_demo
     ```

 1. Start the Spice runtime